Glossary

 CEG Combat Evaluation Group

-CEM Communications and Electronics Maintenace
+CEM Communications and Electronics Maintenance

 Co Company